 Starting and house batteries are charged by the engine ALTERNATORS while underway.
-The engine/house batteries are also charged by the BATTERY CHARGER when connected to shore power.
-Ensure the Battery Charger circuit breakers at the electrical panel are ON.
-The GENERATOR will also charge the batteries.
+The engine and house batteries are also charged by dedicated BATTERY CHARGERS when connected to shore power.
+Ensure each Battery Charger circuit breaker at the electrical panel are ON.
+The GENERATOR will also power the chargers to charge the batteries.